ingram-projects/animxyz/docs/content/sections/timing.md

 ---

 Timing utilities let you set the `animation-duration`, `animation-delay`, and `animation-timing-function` of an animation.
-AnimXYZ animations default to a duration of `.5s`, a delay of `0s`, and a timing-function of `ease`.
+AnimXYZ animations default to a duration of `0.5s`, a delay of `0s`, and a timing-function of `ease`.

 Changing the timing of an animation can have a large impact on how it feels.
 For example `xyz="ease-out-back"` will add a slight overshoot at the end of an animation.

-You can set your own custom duration and delay with the relevant variables, and you can pass a custom timing function to the `--xyz-ease` variable.
+You can set your own custom duration, delay, and timing function using the `--xyz-duration`, `--xyz-delay`, and `--xyz-ease` variables respectively.

 ::: note
 To change the default duration for all animations, set `--xyz-duration-default` in `:root`.
 For example: